David Wijnkoop: Life

 He was the eldest son of Rabbi Joseph Wijnkoop and Dientje Milia Nijburg.
 At the Barlaeus Gymnasium, he was not accepted as a member of the school association Disciplina Scipio Vitae because he was a Jew.

-He joined the Social Democratic Workers' Party, or the SDAP, in 1898 and broke with it in 1909 by SDAP and was, with Jan Ceton, co-founder of the Social Democratic Party, predecessor of the Communist Party of Holland.
+He joined the Social Democratic Workers' Party, or the SDAP, in 1898 and broke with it in 1909 and was, with Jan Ceton, co-founder of the Social Democratic Party, predecessor of the Communist Party of Holland.
 Wijnkoop was the leader of the Communists in the years around World War I. He agitated fiercely against the Social Democrats and organized demonstrations in Amsterdam at the Amsterdam SDAP-alderman Florentinus Marinus "Floor" Wibaut.
 He left the CPH in 1925, but returned to it later.

 Wijnkoop interpellated notably starting in 1918, with the government's action against German Crown Prince Wilhelm, and the action of the mayor of Amsterdam in connection with the movements that took place and the situation in the Netherlands in connection with Germany.
 This continued in 1919, against Minister of Foreign Affairs Herman van Karnebeek on the presence of the former German emperor Wilhelm in the Netherlands, the transit of German troops through Limburg and the persecution of Jews in Poland and Galicia.
 This continued later into the year, when he talked with Van Karnebeek about the negotiations of the Dutch authorities with various German authorities.
 After a year of no notable action in 1920, in 1921, Wijnkoop interpellated against Van Karnebeek again, this time to provide support to the starving workers and peasants in Soviet Russia.
 Then, in 1922 and 1924, he showed further Communist sympathies by pressuring minister of the Dutch government Simon de Graaff of the persecution against Communists in Dutch East Indies, and against minister Gerardus Jacobus van Swaaij on the pay cut for railway staff, respectively.

 In 1924, he pressured de Graaff again, this time after the government of the British Raj announced measures to combat the popular movement of workers and peasants in India.

 After going without much notable action for about 4 years, he came up again, this time against Prime Minister Charles Ruijs de Beerenbrouck about the violent clashes between police and workers following a strike in a zinc oxide factory in Maastricht.
 Then, the next year, he interpellated against Minister of Justice, Jan Donner, on Communists' homes being searched, and then in 1931, against Donner again, this time on the banning of The Tribune from public reading rooms and from station bookshops.